Zack-byte/Brain-Extension/Programming/Algos and DataStructs/trees.md

   - **Adjacency Matrixes**
     - A matrix using either boolean values or 0's and 1's to represent connections between vertices.
     - In an undirected graph the adjacency matrix will be symmetric.
 In a directed graph it will not (necessarily be)
-    - The same search algorithms (breadth-first, etc) will work on either List or martixes however it's important to note that matrixes are usually less efficient.
+    - The same search algorithms (breadth-first, etc) will work on either List or matrixes however it's important to note that matrixes are usually less efficient.

 ## Graph Search
   - Two most common ways are: